determined-ai/determined/docs/setup-cluster/k8s/setup-multiple-resource-managers.rst

 Any requests to resource pools not defined in the master configuration are routed to the default resource manager.
 Such requests are not routed to additional resource managers, if defined.

+If you'd like to enable north-south access to Determined proxied tasks in external-to-master clusters you'd need to set up a gateway as described in the docs :doc:`Internal Task Gateway
+<internal-task-gateway>`

 *********************************************
  How to Configure Multiple Resource Managers
 *********************************************